TRAUMA THERAPY IN OSLO

 What does trauma therapy actually involve, what happens in sessions?

 We talk, but not in the way most people imagine therapy.
 We pay attention to what is happening in your body as we talk.
 We notice when something shifts, when you become more activated or more shut down.
 We build resources so you have tools for regulation before we approach difficult material.
-Sometimes we use Safe and Sound Protocol to help the nervous system settle.
 The work is slow, careful, and attuned to what your system can handle.

 How do I know if what I'm carrying is trauma?